Carolyn Leckie: Campaigning

-Just before election to Holyrood, she led several victorious strikes against low pay - the most recent involving 300 ancillary workers against the French multinational, Sodexho.
+Just before election to Holyrood, she led several successful strikes against low pay - the most recent involving 300 ancillary workers against the French multinational, Sodexho.
 As an MSP she was a strong supporter of the Nursery Nurses campaigning for higher pay.
 On 20 May 2004, after attempting to raise a point of order about the strike at a time that the Presiding Officer determined was inappropriate, she was told to leave the chamber.
 She was active within the parliament campaigning for an end to the cuts and closures in hospital services across Scotland.

 On 20 January 2005, she was jailed for seven days for non-payment of a fine, arising from a protest outside Faslane nuclear base.
 The Nursing and Midwifery Council did not consider it an impediment to her registration as a Midwife.
 In January 2007, she was arrested but not charged for taking part in an anti-nuclear demonstration at Faslane as part of the Faslane 365 campaign.

 In April 2014, Leckie led a campaign against plans to demolish the Red Road Flats during the 2014 Commonwealth Games opening ceremony.